hhodek/UofWProject1/README.md

 1. Are there trends in job satisfaction geographically?
 2. Is there a correlation between gender and job satisfaction?
-3. Does age have an impact on job satisfaction
+3. Does age have an impact on job satisfaction?
-4. What do the provinces tell us about job satisfaction